Jonathan Nossiter: Film career

 It was during the filming that Nossiter met Quentin Crisp, who later became the star of his first feature film, Resident Alien, a hybrid fiction-documentary also starring John Hurt and Holly Woodlawn.
 Theatrically released in 1991, after premieres at the Berlin and Toronto Film Festivals, Resident Alien, which he wrote, produced and directed, is a comic portrait of the last, tattered days of New York's bohemian underground.
-It was rereleased in 2005 on DVD in the US in an edition with a later, twinned film Losing The Thread, a comedy about art world follies and the triumph of tourism in Florence, Italy.
+It was rereleased in 2005 on DVD in the US in an edition with a later, twinned film Losing The Thread, a documentary about Lorenzo Pezzatini, an italian artist based in Florence, Italy.
 His second feature film Sunday (1997), which he produced with Alix Madigan, co-wrote with James Lasdun and directed, won the Sundance Film Festival's Grand Jury Prize for Best Film and Waldo Salt award for Best Screenplay and the Deauville Film Festival's Grand Prize for Best Film and their International Critics' Prize, as well as earning a selection in Un Certain Regard in Cannes.
 Starring David Suchet, Sunday is a dark romantic comedy about the travails of an unemployed IBM employee among the homeless in Queens and his fairy tale one day love affair with an ageing actress.

 Nossiter's subsequent feature, Signs and Wonders (2000), starred Charlotte Rampling and Stellan Skarsgård.
 Shot in Greece and produced by MK2 and Nick Wechsler (the only film Nossiter did not act as a producer), this psychological thriller was nominated for a Golden Bear at the Berlin Festival in 2000.

 His fourth feature film, Mondovino (2004), which he produced, directed, shot and edited, is a documentary set in the real world of wine.
 It was nominated for the Palme d'Or in Cannes in 2004 (one of only four documentaries ever nominated in the history of the festival).
 It was also the only documentary ever nominated for Best European Film at the Césars in 2005.
 A 10 part series derived from the feature, which he also directed and produced, was given a gala premiere at the Museum of Modern Art in New York and released by Diaphana on DVD in France in 2006.
 It was released in the US in 2007 and has been shown on television in more than 20 countries.